Learn About the Law

 (III) During the department of local affairs' annual presentation in 2022 and 2023 to the committees of reference pursuant to section 2-7-203, the department shall include a summarized report of the rental and tenancy support service programs provided by the division of housing pursuant to subsection (2)(d)(VI)(A.5) of this section that are related to underutilized hotels, underutilized motels, and other underutilized properties and the grants and loans awarded by the division of housing for the rental, acquisition, or renovation of underutilized hotels, underutilized motels, and other underutilized properties pursuant to subsection (2)(d)(VII) of this section.

-(3)(a) Any money in the fund not expended or encumbered from any appropriation at the end of any fiscal year, including interest earned on the investment or deposit of money in the fund, remains in the fund and does not revert to the general fund or any other fund and remains available for expenditure by the division in subsequent fiscal years for the purposes specified in subsection (1.5) or (2) of this section without further appropriation.
+(3)(a) Except as otherwise provided in section 24-75-226(4)(c)(II), any money in the fund not expended or encumbered from any appropriation at the end of any fiscal year, including interest and income earned on the investment or deposit of money in the fund, remains in the fund and does not revert to the general fund or any other fund and remains available for expenditure by the division in subsequent fiscal years for the purposes specified in subsection (1.5) or (2) of this section without further appropriation.

 (b) Notwithstanding any other provision of this section, the division, in its discretion, may transfer twenty percent of the balance of the money in the fund into the housing investment trust fund established in section 24-32-717(1)(a), which balance is calculated as of July 1 of the state fiscal year in which the money is transferred.
 For any given state fiscal year, no more than three percent of the money appropriated or transferred to the fund may be expended for the administrative costs of the division in administering the fund.